Grants Archive

 Description

 The Safe Schools Fund grant (SSFG) is a non-competitive, State-funded grant program designed for local school systems located within the State of Maryland.
-The main purpose of the Safe Schools Fund grant is to provide funding for school safety and security related matters as described under Md.
+The main purpose of the Safe Schools Fund grant is to provide funding for school safety and security-related matters as described under Md.
 Code Ann., Educ.
 Art. §7-1512.
-The grant funds are to be applied towards the cost of school safety-related projects and services..
+The grant funds are to be applied toward the cost of school safety-related projects and services.

 Eligible to Apply